YeastarCarol/Yeastar-S-Series-API-Guide-en/introduction_to_the_api/enable-s-series-voip-pbx-api.md

 Answer: if the call is answered,  it will be directed to the destination defined in inbound route.

-Decline: if the call is declined, it will be hung up without reaching out to the PBX, and the call will not be recorded on the IPPBX Call Logs.
+Decline: if the call is declined, it will be hung up without reaching out to the PBX, and the call will not be recorded on the PBX Call Logs.

 **Control Inbound Call Destination**